gbdev/gb-asm-tutorial/src/part3/the-player.md

 # The Player

 The player’s logic is pretty simple.
 The player can move in 4 directions and fire bullets.
 We update the player by checking our input directions and the A button.
 We’ll move in the proper direction if its associated d-pad button is pressed.
-If the A button was JUST pressed, we’ll spawn a new bullet at the player’s position.
+If the A button is pressed, we’ll spawn a new bullet at the player’s position.

 Our player will have 3 variables:
 - wePlayerPositionX - a 16-bit scaled integer